talentdmrripley/tmr21/content/posts/may-hot-things.md

 author: Chris Ripley
 layout: post
 comments: true
+summary: "May was a fast month with some milestones.
+Not only is the fog of the pandemic lifting and we're able to move in the direction of normal again, there were some brand new additions to reality as I know it."
 description: "May was a fast month with some milestones.
 In no particular order ... "
 featured_image: images/OI000086.JPG
 keywords: ["may","hot things","grandchildren"]